-Photographer: Nathaniel Routzahn (1822 - 1908), Winchester, Virginia - Valentine Richmond History Center, Cook Collection.
-Public Domain.
-Source: Wikipedia barter his skills to learn new information.
+As a teenager he really wanted to get an education.
+He would barter his skills to learn new information.
 For example, at night, after his farm work was done, he wanted to read but didn't have light to read by.
 During that time, pine knots could be burned for light.
 He agreed to teach one of the enslaved people on the farm how to read if he could provide him with pine knots.
 Despite it being illegal to teach enslaved people how to read, Jackson kept his promise.
 Eventually, the enslaved person escaped to freedom.

-Jackson was accepted into West Point Academy when he turned 18 years old.
+Jackson was accepted into West Point academy when he turned 18 years old.
 He started at the bottom of the class but quickly moved up the ranks because of his hard work ethic and perseverance.
-After graduation, he fought in the Mexican-
+After graduation, he fought in the Mexican-American War.

-American War.
 At the end of the war, he lived in Lexington, Virginia, and began teaching at Virginia Military Institute.

 Jackson came from a slaveholding family, and he personally owned at least six slaves.
 He was a very religious man, and he viewed slavery as God's will because the Bible referenced slavery in previous societies.
-As historian James Robertson explains, "In [Jackson's] mind the Creator had sanctioned slavery, and man had no moral right to challenge its existence."
+As historian James Robertson explains, "in [Jackson's] mind the Creator had sanctioned slavery, and man had no moral right to challenge its existence."
 He also believed that Christians should morally uplift enslaved people.
-He created a "colored Sunday school" and taught slaves how to read and write, even though it was against Virginia law.
-2
+He created a "colored Sunday school" and taught slaves how to read and write, even though this was against Virginia law.

 When the Civil War began, Jackson initially hoped Virginia would not secede.
 When Virginia joined the Confederacy, he joined the Confederate Army.
-He initially only trained soldiers how to enter battle, but he was soon promoted to General.
+He initially just trained soldiers how to enter battle, but he was soon promoted to General.